valence-corp/sprite/docs/_tutorials/5_createDocument.md

 ---
 #### Introduction

-Most developers agree that sending SQL (or another query language) directly to your database is the most flexible and efficient method of conduction queries and database operations in a JavaScript application, however, it's not always the easiest method to get started in building out your functionality.
+Engineers tend to agree that sending a command directly to your database in its native query language is the most flexible and efficient method of conduction queries and database operations in a JavaScript application.
+It is, however, not always the easiest method to get started in building out your functionality.

 Sprite has abstractions built over the database driver functionality of the `SpriteDatabase` class, called modalities.
 They contain typed methods that build SQL queries based on the arguments passed to them.
 Understand there is a certain level of overhead intrinsic to performing this type of work in JavaScript, and you should consider the best method for your application.